ArturoQuiros/SocialApp/README.md

 1Proyecto Web 2 - NextJS

-Designed and developed by Arturo Quirós n Jose Alí Rivas
+Designed and developed by @arturoquiros and @josealirivasgomez

-Checkout our project  ⬇⬇⬇
+⬇⬇⬇ Checkout our project  ⬇⬇⬇

 https://social-app-utn.netlify.app/albums